 New rubber

 Winter roads mean more debris and rain, translating to a higher likelihood of punctures.
 Perhaps it’s time to consider swapping out your lightweight summer slicks for wider, more puncture-resistant tires.
-Opt for a size up from your usual tires—28mm is a solid choice if your frame allows.
+If possible, opt for a size up from your usual tires—28mm is a solid choice if your frame allows.
 If you’re riding a relatively modern bike, check to see if your rims are tubeless compatible.
 If so, it’s well worth making the switch to a tubeless setup.
 If you’re a little apprehensive, you can still take a spare inner tube with you as well as the usual tubeless puncture plugs.

 Check your bearings